Higher Extensions of Lie Algebroids: Semidirect products for representations up to homotopy

-Finally, it is not hard to verify that the natural inclusion $\iota_\bullet$ is injective and the natural projection of $\phi_\bullet$ is surjective.
-Moreover, $\ker(\phi_\bullet)=\im(\iota_\bullet)=E_\bullet$.
-Thus we indeed obtain an extension. \begin{rmk} We remark here how to go back from $\hat{G}$ to a Lie $2$-algebroid.
-The systematical way to differentiate a Lie $n$-groupoid to an NQ manifold is described in \cite{severa:diff} in the language of graded manifolds.
-Here we only describe briefly the differentiation inspired by this work (using explicit words in usual differential geometry), and postpone the detailed calculation to future studies.
+\begin{rmk} It is proven in \cite{LS} that the differentiation of $\hat{G}$ is exactly the Lie $2$-algebroid corresponding to an Courant algebroid.
+Here we remark how to do the differentiation from the point of view of extensions.
+The systematic way to differentiate a Lie $n$-groupoid to an NQ manifold is described in \cite{severa:diff} in the language of graded manifolds.
+We describe briefly the differentiation inspired by this work (using explicit words in usual differential geometry), and postpone the detailed calculation to future studies.

 Recall the differentiation of a Lie groupoid $t,s: H_1\rightrightarrows H_0$ to a Lie algebroid.
 The Lie algebroid is $\ker Ts|_{H_0}$ containing tangent vectors of $H_1$ on $H_0$ vanishing along the source map.
 Similarly, we obtain a graded vector bundle